jrstubbington/Todo-Account-Service/README.md

 # Todo Project: Account Service

+This design and implementation of the Todo Project's service demonstrates familiarity and understanding of modern Java frameworks and design philosophies.

 This service is responsible for identity and role management within the Todo Microservice Project.

+### Features

+* Supports all unicode language characters for User Profile and Workspace names
-Project has been setup to comply with [GDPR](https://gdpr-info.eu/) by deleting personally-identifying information, but retaining database primary keys for service linking, auditing, etc.
+* [GDPR](https://gdpr-info.eu/) compliance by allowing login and userprofile objects to be deleted while retaining primary user identifiers for service linking, auditing, etc.
+* Kafka message queues to/from other services

 ## Table of Contents